Yoast/developer/docs/features/schema/pieces/breadcrumb.md

 import Alert from '@site/src/components/Alert';

 <Alert>
 This documentation is subject to change.
-See "_Notes on previous and future approaches_".
+See "Notes on previous and future approaches".
 </Alert>

 Describes the hierarchical position a `WebPage` within a `WebSite`.